-The first stumbling block for many owners, is that they can’t, or don’t find out until they’re already in trouble, let their property due to legal stipulations by their lenders.
+The first stumbling block for many owners, is that they can’t, or don’t find out until they’re already in trouble, let their property due to legal obligations and stipulations by their lenders.

-Many mortgage contracts state that the buyer needs to complete a consent for lease form before they can legally let a property.
+Many mortgage contracts state that the buyer needs to complete a consent for lease most common form before they can legally let a property.
 It's a good idea also to check the condition of the property in most cases.

 You may need to change the type of mortgage you have (for those still paying for their rental properties in the private rented sector).
 The necessary update would be to a buy-to-let mortgage.
 Switching to this from a standard mortgage will likely involve higher rates and additional costs.

 What legal regulations should I cover?

 Landlords need to abide by the laws of the country of their property’s whereabouts.
 Each of which will have their specific needs, but items to consider, wherever they’re located, are as follows:

 · Credit check, reference checks and regular checks

 · Right to rent collection checks